georgeottens/AppliedDataScience/ResearchProject/Evaluation.md

 I explicitly leave out saying the prediction for the next day, because the prediction can also be formed for a larger timescale, for instance a week or a month.

 The steps to achieving this prediction will not change.
-First theres the literature study, after that the coding itself, and ofcourse last but not least, the evaluation.
+First theres the literature study, after that the coding itself, and ofcourse last but not least, the evaluation of the outcomes.